-On August 2, 2023, we announced that patient dosing has initiated in the U.S. and with four sites open in the U.S. and eight sites open in Spain and that the trial remains on track to be fully-enrolled in the first quarter of 2024.
+On August 2, 2023, we announced that patient dosing has initiated in our Phase 2 Trial of intravenous VCN-01 with or without nab-paclitaxel plus gemcitabine in patients with solid tumors and PDAC (VIRAGE) in the U.S. and with four sites open in the U.S. and eight sites open in Spain, the trial remains on track to be fully-enrolled in the first half of 2024.
 Dosing in Spain initiated in January 2023 and the first patients have now received their second doses of intravenous VCN-01.
-Initiating dosing in the U.S triggered the attainment of a milestone set forth in the Purchase Agreement which obligates requiring the Company to pay Grifols \$3.25 million within 60 days,
+Initiating dosing in the U.S triggered the attainment of a milestone set forth in the Purchase Agreement which requiring us to pay Grifols \$3.25 million within 60 days, which payment was made in October 2023.